kuv2707/he-plus-plus/README.md

 to be implemented soon

 ## Conditionals
-Support for if, else if, else statements
+* Support for if, else if, else statements
+* parentheses around the boolean expression are optional

 ```
 if(true){